-concerns of staff.
+In the early round of Trellis stakeholder conversations, HR issues were not surprisingly among the top concerns of staff.
 This only intensified in the second round of conversations, as HR standards, protocols and practices have been among the most complex to integrate.
-This merger saw an organization of nearly
+This merger saw an organization of nearly 130 staff (Aspen) merge with an organization of 230 staff (BGCC).53

 Just prior to the merger (and the pandemic), and stemming from the glum Province-wide economic forecast, BGCC had opted to trim its costs, laying off 22 staff, or nearly 10% of its workforce.
 Most were unfunded positions not attached to program funding.
-While these layoffs might have happened regardless, the measure, combined with a small number of staff who resigned of their own accord, meant that there were very few layoffs expressly attached to (or resulting from) the merger.
-There may yet be a small number of
+While these layoffs might have happened regardless, the merger would have reinforced the need for these.
+There were no layoffs with legacy Aspen, in part because Aspen had a flatter organization structure with fewer middle management roles.
+The result of this proactive measure, combined with a small number of staff who resigned of their own accord, meant that there were very few layoffs expressly attached to (or resulting from) the merger.
+There may yet be a small number of additional redundancies identified, as exogenous factors persist or intensify, and once the optimal support structure is determined for the organization.

-In the early round of Trellis stakeholder conversations, HR issues were not surprisingly among the top There have also been some tricky challenges around asymmetrical organizational structures and pay equity in this merger.
+There have also been some tricky challenges around asymmetrical organizational structures and pay equity in this merger.
 Early on, an entire layer of Trellis' management was eliminated (though none were laid off), in order to find a middle ground between BGCC's more multi-tiered structure and Aspen's flatter structure.
 A related challenge has been addressing what different legacy organizations label certain positions, and how the value of that label is remunerated.
 For example, different organizations not surprisingly assign different remunerative (and seniority) values to terms like "coordinator" and "manager".
 It has taken much longer to deal with the pay equity challenge, stemming from staff at comparable levels of experience and competency being compensated at different levels in the two legacy organizations.
 Budget constraints make this a more difficult task to complete nimbly, as simply raising compensation of certain staff to the higher rate is not within the new organization's current fiscal capacity.
 As one legacy organization had lower compensation but better benefits (and less costly for the employee), while the other legacy organization was the inverse of this, the question of pay equity is being approached from a holistic compensation perspective, taking into account wellness time, vacation time, sick days and other factors.54 Some pay equities pieces will be addressed as early as Spring, 2021, while others are on an 18-month timeline.